-VITAL...
-VIBRANT...
-VALUABLE
+Vital...
+Vibrant...
+Valuable

+Your local airport is one of the most vital economic assets and transportation links in your area.
 Community airports, also called general aviation airports, create jobs, generate local revenue and attract businesses to the area.

 Most people understand the importance of area highways and rail lines.
 But not everyone knows about the many benefits and strategic value of their own community airport.
 Whether it's a regional transportation center or a rural airstrip, it is your airport, serving your area's needs today... and in the future.